NHSDigital/manage-vaccinations-in-schools-reporting/README.md

-# Mavis Reporting Prototype
+# Mavis Reporting

-A Flask-based web application prototype for the commissioner reporting component of Mavis.
+A Flask-based web application for the commissioner reporting component of Mavis.

 ## Prerequisites